-The tournament was formerly known as the UEFA European Nations Cup but changed to the current name in 1969.
-Since the 1996 tournament, titles of each championship are known to be in the form “UEFA Euro (year)”.
-It has been since retroactively applied to earlier tournaments.
+The tournament was formerly known as the UEFA European Nations Cup, but changed to the current name in 1969.
+Since the 1996 tournament, titles of each championship are known in the form “UEFA Euro (year)”.
+This nomenclature has been since retroactively applied to earlier tournaments.

-The championship is known to be the second most watched international football tournament just after the FIFA World Cup.
+The Euros is known to be the second most watched international football tournament after the FIFA World Cup.

 More Info